 Students may park in lots 1, 2, 3, 4, 5, 6, 7, 9.
-Students are not allowed to park in the visitor's lot.
+Students are not allowed to park in the Visitor's lot, Faculty lots 2 and 8, and Workforce Training Center parking lot.
 Parking in spaces designated for disabled individuals is reserved for vehicles authorized under laws of the State of New Jersey, and is monitored by the Branchburg Police Department.
 Parking is prohibited on all roadways, lawns, medians, crosswalks, loading zones, marked emergency fire lanes, emergency phone access lanes or any other areas designated by the College unless authorized by Campus Safety.

-Overnight parking is prohibited anywhere.
-Drivers must adhere to all posted speed limits on campus and must yield to pedestrians in crosswalks.
+Parking overnight may be permitted only after notifying the Campus Safety Office and filling out a "Waiver of Responsibility" regarding your vehicle.
+Drivers must adhere to all posted speed limits on campus and must yield to pedestrians in crosswalks at all times.
 Persons in violation of these regulations are subject to towing, citations, and fines.
 The College is not responsible for any damage to the vehicle during towing.
 The College is not responsible for any injury, property damage, or loss sustained by a vehicle's owner/driver while on College property.